Blog General

-Every day, you likely see something on your smartphone screen that you don’t know the name for—app icon badges.
+Every day, you likely see something on your smartphone screen that you might not know the name for—app icon badges.

-In 2021, there were over 6.6 billion smartphone users around the world, and that number is expected to climb to over 7.1 billion by 2024.* For each smartphone, the average user has over 80 apps and spends nearly three hours a day using them.* Apps are deeply ingrained in our digital culture, and because of that, so are app icon badges.
+In 2024, there are over 7.21 billion smartphone users worldwide, and that number is expected to climb to over 8 billion by 2029.* The average smartphone user has over 80 apps and spends nearly three hours per day on their phone, checking it 63 times daily.* Apps are deeply ingrained in our digital culture, and because of that, so are app icon badges.

 We’ll take a closer look at app icon badges—a type of notification—and talk about what they are, how they function, and how mobile marketers can drive user engagement through the power of a simple red dot.